relka61/raylibRaytracing/README.md

 A real-time raytracer built using **Raylib** and **OpenGL 3.3 Core**.

 ## Features
-- Ray tracing with basic primitives (spheres, quads, and more to come later)
+- Ray tracing with basic objecs (spheres, primitives, and more to come later)
 - Realistic lighting model
 - Adjustable camera and scene controls
 - Optimized rendering pipeline using OpenGL shaders